Reminisce Connect was registered as an entity on 24 July 2017, ten days after the passing away of our beloved mother, Madam Yeo Siew Gin at 93.

 We dedicate the work of Reminisce Connect to mom, who though did not know how to write her own name, taught us to love and to love unconditionally as a mother.

-Reminisce Connect focuses not on business profits.
+Reminisce Connect is not for profit-making.
 We are happy to share our programmes and resources with those who are genuinely involved in caring for the elderly and their loved ones through the use of reminiscence to help bridge and deepen relationships.